-Theoretical hand, some models have been calculated and analysed the semileptonic decay processes $\Lambda_b^0\to\Lambda_c^+\ell^-\overline{\nu}_\ell$, such as QCD sum rule \cite{Huang:2005mea}, light-front quark model \cite{Ke:2007tg,Zhu:2018jet,Ke:2019smy,Li:2021qod}, lattice QCD \cite{Detmold:2015aaa,Datta:2017aue}, heavy quark effective theory \cite{Huang:2005mea,Bernlochner:2018kxh}, relativistic quark model \cite{Faustov:2016pal}, covariant confined quark model \cite{Gutsche:2015mxa} and QCD standard model \cite{Shivashankara:2015cta} et al. They calculated the branching fractions at some regions, and the results are consistent with experimental values.
-But with the analysis of tau lepton's final semileptonic decay, some references give bigger results than the newest experiment or give a large error.
-Besides, the Standard Model also gives predictions of the ratio of branching fractions $\mathcal{R}(\Lambda_c^+)$, and the difference between experimental results and Standard Model prediction can be used to test or discover the physics beyond Standard Model.
-Considering these considerations, the reanalysis of the processes $\Lambda_b^0\to\Lambda_c^+\ell^-\overline{\nu}_\ell$ are needed and important.
+Theoretically, some methods have been used to calculate and analyze the processes $\Lambda_b^0\to\Lambda_c^+\ell^-\overline{\nu}_\ell$, such as QCD sum rules \cite{Dai:1996xv,Huang:2005mea,Azizi:2018axf}, light-front quark model \cite{Ke:2007tg,Zhu:2018jet,Ke:2019smy,Li:2021qod}, lattice QCD \cite{Detmold:2015aaa,Datta:2017aue}, heavy quark effective theory \cite{Huang:2005mea,Bernlochner:2018kxh,Han:2020sag}, relativistic quark model \cite{Faustov:2016pal}, covariant confined quark model \cite{Gutsche:2015mxa,Gutsche:2018nks}, Hypercentral constituent quark model \cite{Thakkar:2020vpv} and the analysis i searching for new physics \cite{Shivashankara:2015cta,Penalva:2019rgt} etc..
+They calculated the branching fractions at some regions, and the results were consistent with experimental values.
+But with the analysis of tau lepton's final semileptonic decay, some references gave bigger results than the newest experiment or gave a large error.
+Besides, the Standard Model also gave a prediction of the ratio of branching fractions $\mathcal{R}(\Lambda_c^+)$, and the difference between experimental results and the values of the Standard Model predicted can be used to test the Standard Model or discover new physics beyond the Standard Model \cite{Mu:2019bin,Penalva:2020xup,Hu:2020axt,Penalva:2021gef,Azizi:2019tcn}.
+Based on these considerations, the reanalysis of the processes $\Lambda_b^0\to\Lambda_c^+\ell^-\overline{\nu}_\ell$ is needed and important.